sharetribe/flex-docs/src/docs/operator-guides/edit-seo-and-social-tags/index.md

 ## Review your social media sharing details

-You can review how your landing page will appear in different platforms with the following tools:
+You can review how your Page will appear in different platforms with the following tools:

 - for Facebook: https://developers.facebook.com/tools/debug/
 - for Twitter: https://cards-dev.twitter.com/validator